shortint/shortint.github.io/README.md

 ### Manga and Anime

-I love read One Piece, JJBA and also Vinland Saga Currently Watching : JJBA
+I enjoy reading manga and also watching anime
+- Currently Watching : JJBA
-Currently Reading : One Piece
+- Currently Reading : One Piece